Experience JXN Outside

 Featuring a welcoming lawn, seasonal foliage, native garden beds, permanent art installations, soothing fountains, and outdoor terrace dining, this versatile, open, outdoor space is open to the public from daily during daylight hours.

 One day again soon, the Museum will begin to host socially-distanced movie nights, concerts and other gatherings.

 Let Your Wild Side Out at The Jackson Zoo

-The Jackson Zoo, closed since last September while changing management now welcomes guests and members in a limited capacity on the weekends.
-Hours are Saturdays from 10 am to 4 pm, and Sundays from 1 pm to 4 pm, but are subject to change without notice.
+The Jackson Zoo welcomes guests and members in a limited capacity on the weekends.
+Hours are Thursday-Sunday, 10 am-4 pm, beginning May 6, but are subject to change without notice.

 - ADMISSION MUST BE SECURED ONLINE.
 Daily tickets and Zoo member reservations are now required BEFORE arrival and can be purchased/reserved online in the Zoo’s SHOP.
 Walk-ups are not guaranteed entry.

 - Only 500 persons are allowed in the park per day.